-Under this Program element, in "Best Value" contracts that are issued pursuant to RFPs rather than lowest responsible bid Invitation to Bids (e.g., construction manager or design-build contracts), the GSC may include language in the RFP to include diversity in participation on a respondent's team and its plans to encourage M/WBE subcontract participation as one (1) element in the selection criteria.
-An additional element in such selection criteria may be past performance of the respondent in achieving diversity in subcontract awards on similar projects, as well as inclusion of M/WBE primes, M/WBE suppliers, and M/WBE professional services firms in prior projects.
+Under this Program element, in "Best Value" contracts that are issued pursuant to RFPs rather than lowest responsible bid Invitation to Bid (e.g., construction manager or design-build contracts), the GSC may include language in the RFP to include diversity in participation on a respondent's team and its plans to encourage M/WBE subcontract participation as one (1) element in the selection criteria.
+An additional element in such selection criteria may be past performance of the respondent in achieving diversity in subcontract awards on similar projects, as well as inclusion of MBE/WBE primes, MBE/WBE suppliers, and MBE/WBE professional services firms in prior projects.

 f.
-M/WBE Evaluation Preference for "Best Value" RFPs
+MBE/WBE Evaluation Preference for "Best Value" RFPs

-Under this Program element, the GSC may establish an M/WBE prime contractor capacity-building initiative to enhance long-term competition and to provide the SBBC with its "Best Value" on construction projects using alternative construction delivery methods of contracting in accordance with Florida law.
-The GSC may allocate from fifteen percent up to a maximum of twenty percent (15%-20%) of weighted selection criteria in favor of the selection of a respondent that is a certified M/WBE firm.
-An M/WBE prime contractor that is awarded a prime contract under this program may not subcontract more than forty-nine percent (49%) of the contract value to a non-M/WBE firm.
-In determining whether the M/WBE Evaluation Preference for "Best Value" RFPs should be applied to a particular contract, the GSC shall consider: a) the relative availability of M/WBEs, with the preference for at least three (3) M/WBEs that are likely to bid as a prime contractor for the contract; and b) the degree of underutilization of the M/WBEs in the specific industry categories.
+Under this Program element, the GSC may establish an MBE/WBE prime contractor capacity-building initiative to enhance long-term competition and to provide SBBC with its "Best Value" on construction projects using alternative construction delivery methods of contracting in accordance with Florida law.
+The GSC may allocate from fifteen percent up to a maximum of twenty percent (15%-20%) of weighted selection criteria in favor of the selection of a respondent that is a certified MBE/WBE firm.
+An MBE/WBE prime contractor that is awarded a prime contract under this program may not subcontract more than forty-nine percent (49%) of the contract value to a non-MBE/WBE firm.
+In determining whether the MBE/WBE Evaluation Preference for "Best Value" RFPs should be applied to a particular contract, the GSC shall consider: a) the relative availability of MBE/WBEs, with the preference for at least three (3) MBE/WBEs that are likely to bid as a prime contractor for the contract; and b) the degree of underutilization of the MBE/WBEs in the specific industry categories.